 Please take note of the following principles that settle the relationship between the HSR and the author:

 1. The contributions submitted are expected to be original pieces of research that have not been previously published or submitted to another journal for publication.
 It is also expected that articles submitted have not been previously submitted to other journals that contain a similar form of generally the same content.
-Reprints of contributions already published elsewhere are only accepted in justified, exceptional cases.
+Reprints of contributions already published elsewhere are only acceptedin justified, exceptional cases.
+As a measure of quality control, we randomly check selected texts using a plagiarism software.

 2. The author confirms that the contribution is free from third party rights.
 It is the responsibility of the author, not of the HSR, to obtain permission to use any previously published and/or copyrighted material (e.g. photos, maps, tables).